Codedeveloper123/Galaga-Remastered/README.md

 ## What is Galaga Remastered?
 Galaga Remastered is like the classic arcade Galaga that you may have seen growing up as a kid.
-It is a one player game where the player controls a space ship and shoots missiles at enemy ships.
-If your missels hit the enemy ships they get destroyed and the players score goes up.
-If enemy ships hit your ship you lose a life.
+It is a one player game where the player controls a space ship and shoots missiles at enemy ships_.
+If your missiles_have_been_drawn_ hit the enemy ships_ they get destroyed and the players score_ goes up.
+If enemy ships_ hit your ship you lose a life.
-If you lose all three lives the game is over.
+If you lose all three lives_ the game is over.
 You can move up, down, right and left and you can shoot missles using the space bar.
 ## Controls

 #### Keyboard